陽気に

 覚え方のコツ Memory Tip

-Notice the ending `-ly`: `gaily` is an adverb, so it describes how an action is done.
-Learn it as `in a cheerful way`, close to `cheerfully` or `happily`.
-Good phrases are `smile gaily`, `laugh gaily`, `sing gaily`, and `wave gaily`.
-Do not guess from modern `gay`; learn this older cheerful sense.
+Notice the `-ly`: it tells you this is an adverb, so it describes how something is done.
+Link it with bright actions like `smile gaily`, `laugh gaily`, or `sing gaily`.
+Do not guess from modern `gay`; learn `gaily` as a whole word meaning in a cheerful way.

 例文